 The Indian or sub-continental ladies wear both western and colorful Indian dress.

-Please respect the local culture.
+Please respect the local culture when creating your Dubai packing list.
 Westerners are advised and know they should be dressed modestly; however, they often wear whatever they like despite the conservative nature of the region.
 Avoid short shorts, tank tops, bikinis, and cleavage in public.

 As more and more people have moved here, and as the tourists flood in, Dubai has become influenced by trends from cities all over the world.
 Every week, new designer brands and high street brands are becoming available, and world trends can be seen.